 Table of Contents

-Why are HR departments slow to adopt techniques?
+Why are HR departments slow to adopt people analytics techniques?

 There are three main reasons why human resources departments are reluctant to adopt new technologies.
 For HR, it means challenges in preparedness and technical difficulty as well as an insufficiency in the workforce.
 There is only a small amount of HR teams that are using the full potential of sophisticated and innovatory analytical methods.
 Furthermore, about 15% of HR departments in other businesses are only just beginning their development into analytical territory.